applicaai/arxiv-tables-baselines/README.md

 Firstly you need to clone dataset from the [official website](https://gonito.net/challenge/arxiv-tables) following "Get your repo" from [the instruction](https://gonito.net/challenge-how-to/arxiv-tables).
 To run T5 and LayoutLM baselines you need out of OCR engine.
-We provide it in our repository, just unpack `documents-ocr.tar.gz` to your directory with cloned challenge.
+We provide it in our [storage](https://figshare.com/account/articles/23284160).
+Unpack it to your directory with cloned challenge.
 Now you can train both baseline models and evaluate results.

 ### LayoutLMv3
 Install requirements: